Jenni Rivera Fashion

 Jenni Rivera Fashion is a South California and web-based fashion boutique.
 The company's CEO is Jacqie Rivera, the daughter of deceased Hispanic singer Jenni Rivera.

 History

 The boutique was officially opened to the public on November 9, 2013 in Panorama City, California.
-The idea and initial planning was done by Jenni Rivera before she passed away in December 2012, and ultimately taken over by her sister Rosie Rivera and other family members.
+The idea and initial planning was done by Jenni Rivera before she died in December 2012, and ultimately taken over by her sister Rosie Rivera and other family members.